kgrigor1966/ddal/README.md

 ### 1. Anaconda on bare metal
 To run on the ddal on your own machine, Mamboforge is used as a package manager.
-1. a) Please install mambaforge on your machine, [here](https://github.com/conda-forge/miniforge#mambaforge).
+1. 1.
+Please install mambaforge on your machine, [here](https://github.com/conda-forge/miniforge#mambaforge).
-   b) in the installer, make sure that desktop shortcuts are enabled
+    2. in the installer, make sure that desktop shortcuts are enabled

 2. Search for the newly installed Miniforge prompt application and run it